murbard/plebeia/README.md

  - First 224 bits: hash of the value

  - Next 32 bits: from 2^32 - 32  to 2^32 - 1 inclusive.
 If 2^32 - 32, the value is
    looked up in an external hash-table.
-Otherwise, if 2^32 - 32 + l, then l is the length in byte of the value which is read directly in the previous cell.
+Otherwise, if 2^32 - 32 + l, with l > 0,
+   then l is the length in byte of the value which is read directly in the previous cell.
 This is helpful to avoid having to hit the  key-value table for small values, but it does create some duplication.
 To be benchmarked...

 Bud node: